Can GPs Prescribe ADHD Medication in New Zealand? What the New Rules Mean for Adults

 In principle, yes.
 In practice, only those with "specialist training" are expected to provide ADHD care.

-Both the Royal New Zealand College of General Practitioners and the Royal Australian and New Zealand College of Psychiatrists agree that ADHD diagnosis and prescribing require specialist knowledge.
+Both the Royal New Zealand College of General Practitioners and the Royal Australian and New Zealand College of Psychiatrists agree that ADHD prescribing requires specialist knowledge.
 This is similar to how some GPs develop special interests in areas such as skin cancer or travel medicine (sometimes referred to as "GPSIs" - General Practitioner with Special Interest).

 What training will GPs and Nurse Practitioners have?
 Do I have any cause for concern?

-Currently, there are no clear, agreed-upon, or mandated training pathways for GPs or Nurse Practitioners who want to diagnose or prescribe for adult ADHD.
+Currently, there are no nationally mandated or clearly defined training pathways for GPs or mental health Nurse Practitioners who wish to prescribe for adult ADHD.

 Overall, in practice this means service quality is likely to vary.
-Many GPs and Nurse Practitioners will prescribe only when a specialist assessment has already been completed and are likely to defer to specialist services in more complex situations.
+Many GPs and Nurse Practitioners will prescribe only when a specialist assessment has already been completed, and are likely to defer to more specialist services in complex situations.
+In the absence of clear national guidance, however, some variable-quality services are already emerging.

 What this means in practical terms is that someone seeking ADHD care should not assume every GP or Nurse Practitioner will be trained or able to provide diagnosis or medication.
 Expect to ask questions, take time choosing the right pathway, and be cautious of any service suggesting ADHD diagnosis or medication can be done quickly or without a comprehensive process.

-Will I be able to see my GP for an ADHD diagnosis?
+Can I see my GP for an ADHD diagnosis?

 Possibly, but you should ask first, and consider whether you need a more specialist assessment.